alidemirbay/README-generator/generated-readme/README.md

 * [License](#license)

 ## Installation
-The following  dependencies must be installed to run the application: Z
+The following  dependencies must be installed to run the application: inquirer

 ## Usage
-​This application is used for Z
+​This application is used for generating README file

 ## License
-This project is under the GNU license.
+This project is under the Open license.

 ## Contributing
-​Contributors: Z
+​Contributors: Ali Demir

 ## Tests
-To run tests, you need to run the following command: Z
+To run tests, you need to run the following command: node index.js